Interview – Adam Gontier of Saint Asonia

 CrypticRock.com – With such a vast amount of talent joining together; you are all names and everyone knows you in the Rock world, even before hearing the music, people were compelled by this band.
 With that said, the band did release their full-length debut album at the end of July.
 What was the writing and recording process like for this new material?

 Adam Gontier – It was great.
-It was definitely different that what I have done in the past.
-What we did not do is over think things, spend three weeks or something on pre-production, and getting in the studio filtering everything we were feeling.
+It was definitely different from what I have done in the past.
+What we did not do is overthink things, spend three weeks or something on pre-production, and get in the studio filtering everything we were feeling.
 Basically, we got in the studio, we went into pre-production, we went in and recorded the music, I sang what came naturally with that music, and it is straight from the heart; very raw and real.
 I think that is the biggest difference really, that we did not have any filter of a bunch of people with labels, or anything like that, telling us what direction to go.
 It was, “Here it is.”
-We went in the studio, made it, and it is what it is.
+We went into the studio, made it, and it is what it is.

 tumblr_nse3vq9pcZ1u7nbb1o1_1280